deckerweb/toolbar-extras-givewp/readme.txt

 * *Plugin launch.
 Everything's new!*
 * New: 7 Free GiveWP extensions supported/ integrated
 * New: 19 Premium GiveWP extensions supported/ integrated
+* New: 30 Settings - Toolbar-related, unique this Add-On

 = ⚡ 0.9.0 - 2019-08-06 =